 An internal culture audit helps companies diagnose the root causes of employee dissatisfaction and pinpoint opportunities for improvement.
 By understanding where the company is falling short, leadership can take action to create a more authentic, supportive employee experience.

 Leadership is a critical factor in shaping the employee experience.
-Leaders set the tone for the organization, and their actions significantly influence how employees perceive their workplace.
+Leaders set the tone for the organisation, and their actions significantly influence how employees perceive their workplace.
 To build an authentic employee experience, leaders must lead by example, embodying the values and behaviours that align with the company’s employer brand.

-Employee well-being is a fundamental aspect of the modern workplace, and companies that prioritize this will see higher levels of engagement, satisfaction, and loyalty.
+Employee well-being is a fundamental aspect of the modern workplace, and companies that prioritise this will see higher levels of engagement, satisfaction, and loyalty.
 For a company to deliver an authentic employee experience, it must implement meaningful policies that promote well-being, rather than merely paying lip service to the idea.

 Here’s how companies can enhance the employee experience at key stages of the employee lifecycle: